 Please click here for the links to the Visitor Information Centre websites of surrounding towns.
 They will be able to direct you to any available accommodation in the area.

 Yes.
 If you don’t have any camping gear, don’t panic!
-Just rent a tent for Warbirds Downunder at Squadron Tent Barracks.
+Just rent a tent for Warbirds Downunder at Squadron Tent Barracks (SOLD OUT).
 The tents are set up ready for you to sleep in Friday and Saturday nights (with an option to add Thursday night), and then dismantled for you on Sunday.
-Click here for more information on Squadron Tent Barracks at Warbirds Downunder.

 Yes, we have a number of powered and unpowered van sites available.
 Please click here for more information about the different types of Airfield Campground sites.